Laughing Gull Foundation

 1. Geographic and Mission Alignment

-2. Organizational Characteristics the Foundation Prioritizes
+2. Organisational Characteristics the Foundation Prioritises

 - Led by, accountable to, and building collective power of BIPOC communities

-- Grassroots organizations with high community involvement
+- Grassroots organisations with high community involvement

 - Groups working with an explicit racial equity lens